WuKaiYi/iAvatar/README.md

 ## Use Cases

-The iAvatar platform is designed for various applications:
+The LearningVerse platform is designed for various applications:

 1. **Virtual Education**: Create interactive learning environments with AI tutors
 2. **Remote Collaboration**: Enable geographically distributed teams to work together in virtual spaces